jcnelson/runfs/README.md

 runfs
 =====

-Runfs is a self-cleaning filesystem that allows a process to store temporary state in the filesystem over the course of its lifetime.
+Runfs is a self-cleaning in-RAM filesystem that allows a process to store temporary state in the filesystem over the course of its lifetime.
 Once it dies, the filesystem removes its data.

 Features
 --------